Florida health news and information

-nutritional benefits of avocadosThe awesome health benefits of eating avocado
+Awesome health benefits of eating avocado

-If you don't include avocados as a regular part of your diet, consider this: avocados are one of the most nutrient-dense commonly eaten fruits, containing dietary fiber, Vitamin B-6, Vitamin C, Vitamin E, Vitamin K, zinc, iron, magnesium and folate.
+If you don't include avocados as a regular part of your diet, consider this: avocados are one of the most nutrient-dense commonly-eaten fruits, containing dietary fiber, Vitamin B-6, Vitamin C, Vitamin E, Vitamin K, zinc, iron, magnesium and folate.

 Have a heart for avocados